Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Involutions and Proper Involutions

 An immediate consequence of Theorem \ref{THENUMBPINV} is that the number of proper involutions on a finite set with $n$ elements is $\INV_n(0)$, where $\INV_n(0) = 0$, if $n$ is odd, and $\INV_n(0) = \frac{n!} {2^{\frac{n}{2}} \frac{n}{2} !}$, if $n$ is even.

 In Figure~\ref{fig:J_n(k)-ratios} the upper table gives the number of involutions with $k$ fixed points and $0 \leq n \leq 14$.
 All values of $k$ label the columns and those of $n$ (column 2) label the rows.
 The first column contains the sum $\sum\limits_{k=0}^n \INV_n(k)$; this is the total number $\INV_n$ of involutions on a set with $n$ elements.
 As $\INV_n(0)$ is the number of proper involutions, the column labeled with $k = 0$ contains the number of these functions.
 For $0 \leq n \leq 18$ and a set with $n$ elements, the lower table gives the number of proper involutions $\INV_n(0)$, the total number of involutions and the ratio of $\INV_n(0)$ to the total number of involutions.
 These numbers are given only for even $n$, since $\INV_n(0)$ and the ratio are~$0$ for odd $n$.
 The numbers in the line ``\# proper'' are the first ten of the sequence A001147 in the OEIS data base (see \cite{A001147}).
 The ratio seems to decrease to~$0$ as $n$ tends to infinity.
 This is proved in the following.
 Doing so, we also compare the numbers $\INV_n(k+2)$ and $\INV_n(k)$, along with results on various limiting values.
 We start with the following auxiliary result that gives a simple description of the ratio of $\INV_n(k)$ to $\INV_n(k+2)$ in case that $n-k$ is even.
-As in Section \ref{WITHFP}, also in the remainder of this section we consider functions on non-empty finite sets only.

-\begin{Lemma} Assume $n \in \NAT$ and a finite set $X$ with $n = |X|$.
+\begin{lemma} Assume $n \in \NAT$ and a finite set $X$ with $n = |X|$.
 For all $k \in \{0, \ldots n-2\}$ define $E_n(k) := \frac{\INV_n(k)}{\INV_n(k+2)}$.
-If $n - k$ is even, then $E_n(k) = \frac{(k+1)(k + 2)}{n - k}$. \end{Lemma} \begin{proof} Assume that $n - k$ is even.
+If $n - k$ is even, then $E_n(k) = \frac{(k+1)(k + 2)}{n - k}$. \end{lemma} \begin{proof} Assume that $n - k$ is even.
 Then the claim is shown by

 where the definitions of $\INV_n(k)$ and $\INV_n(k+2)$ and some simple algebraic calculations are used. \end{proof}

 With the help of this lemma we now show the next result.
 Especially, it gives a simple description of the relationship between $\INV_n(k)$ and $\INV_n(k+2)$ in case that $n - k$ is even.
 So, the following theorem is the counterpart to the Theorems \ref{FUN-COMP} to \ref{PERM-COMP}.